+POWR (People of West Ridge) NFP was created as a result of the 2015 aldermanic election.
 An incumbent who refused to meet her opponents in fair and open dialog about issues of concern to residents and businesses was re-elected because only one-third (7,800) of the ward’s 25,000 registered voters turned out to vote.

 POWR is inclusive, without prejudice with regard to race, ethnicity, socioeconomic class, sexual orientation, religious belief, or national origin.
 POWR is nonpartisan; your politics are your own business.

 POWR is not a membership organization but serves as a resource tool that highlights issues of community concern and supports the work of individuals and organizations doing the hard work of community improvement.